 Kayak Point Park Restoration Feasibility Study

 Kayak Point County Park is a popular destination for picnics, boating, fishing, and supports a wide variety of marine life.
-While it is one of the few remaining areas of relatively unaltered shoreline in the area, the site suffers from southern beach erosion and facilities damage due to a bulkhead.
-In an effort to restore normal sediment transport and reduce the need for ongoing road repairs, the MRC is working with the local community and partners to develop a restoration plan for the park.
+While it is one of the few remaining areas of relatively unaltered shoreline in the area, the site suffers from erosion on the southern beach and facilities damage due to a bulkhead.
+In an effort to restore normal sediment transport processes and reduce the need for ongoing road repairs, the Snohomish County MRC worked with the local community and partners to develop a restoration plan for the park.

-Coastal Geologic Services (CGS) completed a restoration design in early 2010.
-The design included the removal of a portion of the bulkhead, relocating the existing road landward, installing a storm berm to mimic natural process and facilitate sediment transport processes, and guidelines for restoring the backshore area with native plants.
+Coastal Geologic Services (CGS) completed a preliminary restoration design in early 2010.
+The design included the removal of a portion of the bulkhead, relocating the existing road further landward, installing a storm berm to mimic natural shoreline processes and facilitate sediment transport processes, and guidelines for restoring the backshore area with native plants.

-In March 2010, the second of two Visioning Workshops was held to gather public input on three redevelopment design options.
+In March 2010, the second of two visioning workshops was held to gather public input on three restoration and redevelopment design options.
 From this workshop, two conceptual designs options were proposed.
-One design includes a barrier lagoon and the other does not have this feature.
+One design includes a barrier lagoon and the other does not include this feature.

 In response to concerns over the possible inclusion of a lagoon, the MRC and People For Puget Sound funded a study to assess the feasibility of this restoration option.
-Coastal Geologic Services completed the study in mid 2011.
-The study indicated that the entrance from Puget Sound to the proosed 0.6 acre lagoon would likely open and close intermittently and thus not provide the intended benefit to juvenile salmon.
+Coastal Geologic Services completed the study in mid-2011.
+The study indicated that the interface between Puget Sound and the proposed 0.6 acre lagoon would likely open and close intermittently and thus not provide the intended benefit to juvenile salmon.